 How Many Dimes Make a Dollar?

-Money is the current standard by which we exchange goods and services, it is the global system of payment through which most transactions are carried out right now, but it wasn’t always this way.
-There were other forms of payment for transactions even before money was invented.
-At a point in human history, over 5000 years ago, we made use of the barter system as a form of transaction, and then we had shells, jewelry, and other forms of payment, and then eventually, we started to use money.
+At a point in human history, over 5,000 years ago, we employed the barter system as a form of transaction.
+Initially, we used shells, jewelry, and other forms of payment.
+Eventually, we began to use money.
 Money has evolved over the years.
 From rocks, we made coins made from precious metals like bronze, gold, and silver.
 Now, we have paper bills.
-Over the world, several countries use several types of bills, from Euros to Rupees and even Pounds, but here in the U.S, we use the Dollar, and we do not only have bills but coins.
+All over the world, several countries use several types of bills, from Euros to Rupees and even Pounds, but here in the U.S, we use the Dollar, and we not only have bills but coins.

 How Many Dimes Make a Dollar?